emilbayes/learnhandwasm/lessons/07/README.md

 So far we have trusted our ability to write correct code, but soon we will go into more looping, which is notorious for causing bugs, so I want to do a detour on how I do debugging in WASM.
-It's a bit lengthy, so skip ahead if you want to get back to writing code.

 ## Disassembly